 the care provided is not in the best interest of the children served; or

-the Child Care Educator/Provider fails to follow EEC regulations, policies, procedures, or contract requirements.
+the child care educator/provider fails to follow EEC regulations, policies, procedures, or contract requirements.

 Payment for Child Care Absences.
-Educators/Providers shall not be paid by the Commonwealth subsidyfor more than 45 child Absence Days per authorized child in a 12-month Authorization period, more than 15 Absences per authorized child during an initial 12-week Provisional Authorization, or for more than two separate occurrences of Excessive Unexplained Absences per authorized child within the same Authorization period.
+Educators/providers shall not be paid by the Commonwealth for care provided to an authorized child if the child’s financial assistance has been terminated by EEC due to a non-approved break in care, in accordance with EEC policy.

 10.10: Denial and/or Termination of Services

-Parents aggrieved by the denial or termination of their DTA Authorization for a Child Care Subsidy may request a fair hearing on the matter from DTA in accordance with DTA regulations and policies.
+Parents aggrieved by the denial or termination of their DTA authorization for child care financial assistance may request a fair hearing on the matter from DTA in accordance with DTA regulations and policies.
 Parents aggrieved by the denial or termination of their eligibility for DCF-related child care services may request a fair hearing on the matter from DCF in accordance with DCF regulations and policies.
-All others whose subsidies are terminated, or denied may request EEC to review the decision through the EEC Review Process, as specified at 606 CMR 10.11.
+All others whose financial assistance is terminated or denied may request EEC to review the decision through the EEC Review Process, as specified at 606 CMR 10.11.

 Reasons for Denial.
-In accordance with EEC policies, the EEC may deny child care subsidies for the following reasons:
+In accordance with EEC policies, EEC may deny child care financial assistance for the following reasons:

 lack of service need;